Ashokashtami Festival April 2009 - Ashok Ashtami at Lingaraj Temple, Bhubaneswar

 Significance of Ashok Ashtami Festival

-According to the Hindu Puranas, Lord Ram or Sri Ramachandra was not able to kill Ravana even after the heavy battle.
+According to the Hindu Puranas, Lord Ram was not able to kill Ravana even after the heavy battle.
 At that time, Vibhishana (Bibhishan), the younger brother of the demon Ravana, advised Lord Rama to pray and help the blessings of Goddess Shakti.
 Lord Ram performed pujas and prayed the Goddess Shakti & Lord Shiva at the Lingaraj Temple in Bhubaneswar for seven long days and got Goddess blessings on the eighth day (Ashtami).
 With the blessings of Goddess Shakti and Lord Shiv, Lord Ram easily demolished Ravan with the Brahmastra, the weapon created by Lord Brahma.
 To celebrate the victory, Lord Ramachandra took out a procession of Shiva and Shakti in a chariot on the Ashtami day.
 Ashoka Ashtami festival was celebrated from that day to mark the victory of Lord Rama, or the victory of Good over evil.

 The word “Ashoka” literally means “free from any shoka (sorrow)” and the word “Astami” means “eighth day”.
 Hence Ashoka Astami is the day when Goddess Shakti and Lord Shiva relived the sorrows of Lord Rama.